 God will not accept the prayers of any woman who puts on perfume for a man other than her husband until she bathes from her (having applied) perfume just as she bathes after intercourse.

 Women are not expected to wear any fragrances when going out in public, only men.
-The Prophet held that perfume worn by a woman was incitement to lust and we would not want to have that, especially during prayer.
+For Muhammad, perfume worn by a woman was an incitement to lust and we would not want to have that, especially during prayer.

 The Prophet of Islam stated: “Any woman who perfumes herself and leaves the house, is deprived from the blessings of the Almighty Allah until she returns home”.

-God's Messenger recommended using henna for more than hair colouring:
+He recommended using henna for more than hair colouring.